greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 First, I gave each HSRP group a name.

 Second, I used this command in the picture to let only the active router for that VLAN to forward the DHCP Discover messages to the DHCP server.

+## Routing Protocols
+* OSPF area 0: BackboneRT, ManagementRT1, and ManagementRT2.
+    * On BackboneRT, I used the command **ip route 0.0.0.0 0.0.0.0 G0/0** to to route all traffic to the Internet and added it to the routing table by using the command **default-information originate**.
+* OSPF area 1: the link betweek BackboneRT and RedistributeRT.
+* EIGRP: RidistributeRT and EIGRP router.

+On RedistributeRT, to enable OSPF and EIGRP to work together, I used router redistribution so that EIGRP routes will appear as OSPF routes in OSPF routers' routing tables and vice versa.
+**Note:** Router redistribution helps increase accessibility within networks.